MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-externally-hosted-games-servers-with-playfab.md

 Here, you can also set your server timeout period, which determines how often you need to call **RefreshGameServerInstanceHeartbeat** (see the following list of [PlayFab API Calls](#playfab-api-calls)) from the server, in order to tell the service to keep it in the active set.

 > [!NOTE]
-> Please be aware that external game server hosting is *not* designed to work in conjunction with PlayFab custom game server hosting - so turning this option *on* means that no game server hosts will be created in PlayFab.
+> Please be aware that External Game Server Hosting is *not* designed to work in conjunction with PlayFab Custom Game Server Hosting - so turning this option *on* means that no game server hosts will be created in PlayFab.

 ### PlayFab API calls